Non asymptotic controls on a recursive superquantile approximation: Introduction

 \item[$ii)$] For any integer $p \geq 1$, a constant $c_p$ exists such that:

 \end{itemize} \end{thm}

-Even though the second result $ii)$ is stated for a general value of $p$, we emphasize that this result is weaker than that of $i)$ when $p=2$: the first item provides a first order \textit{optimal} result, while the constant $c_p$ given by the second item is pessimistic.
+The first item $i)$ of Theorem \ref{theo:rate_averaging} is a consequence of Corollary 6 in \cite{Gadat-Panloup}.
+However, we precise the computations of the second order term in the framework of the quantile estimation and we obtain precise constants for the second order term.
+We also point out that this second order term involves $f(\ta)^{-3}$.
+We observe that in our case, if the second order term involved the local curvature given by the Cramer-Rao lower bound $f(\ta)^{-2}$, this curvature is also involved in the second order term with a worse power ($3$ instead of $2$), that is of course compensated by $n^{-5/4}$.
+As indicated in \cite{Gadat-Panloup}, the second order term is better regarding its dependency with $n$ but maybe degraded by the curvature or the dimension of the ambient space.\\ Even though the second result $ii)$ is stated for a general value of $p$, we emphasize that this result is weaker than that of $i)$ when $p=2$: the first item provides a first order \textit{optimal} result, while the constant $c_p$ given by the second item is pessimistic.
 The first order term is optimal thanks to the Ruppert-Polyak central limit theorem satisfied by $(\btn-\ta)\sqrt{n}$ (see \textit{e.g.} \cite{polyakjuditsky,Ruppert}).
-Nevertheless, $ii)$ of Theorem \ref{theo:rate_averaging} will be essential to derive a satisfactory linearization of our superquantile algorithm $(\bvtn)_{n \geq 1}$. \\ We also state in Theorem \ref{theo:momentp} similar results for the Robbins Monro algorithme $(\tn)_{n\ge1}$, however in this setting we have no explicit expression of the first order constant.
+Nevertheless, $ii)$ of Theorem \ref{theo:rate_averaging} will be essential to derive a satisfactory linearization of our superquantile algorithm $(\bvtn)_{n \geq 1}$.
+Therefore, we should consider Theorem \ref{theo:rate_averaging} as a result by itself and as a cornerstone tool for the next result as well. \\ We also state in Theorem \ref{theo:momentp} similar results for the Robbins Monro algorithm $(\tn)_{n\ge1}$, however in this setting we have no explicit expression of the first order constant.

 Below, we study the properties of the superquantile recursive estimation algorithm and we differentiate our results into two cases that depend on the choice of the sequence $(b_n)_{n\ge 0}$.
-We first consider the case $b_n=b_1/(n+1)$ and then $b_n=b_1(n+1)^{-b}$ with $1/2<b<1$.\\ We introduce the important notation $V_{\alpha}$ and prove the following result:
+We first consider the case $b_n=b_1/(n+1)$ and then $b_n=b_1(n+1)^{-b}$ with $1/2<b<1$.\\ We introduce the important notation $V_{\alpha}$:

 \begin{thm} Assume $\mathbf{H}_f$ and $\mathbf{H}_{(a_n,b_n)}$. \begin{itemize} \item[$i)$] If $b\in(1/2,1)$, then a large enough constant $\Gamma$ exists such that

 \item[$ii)$] If $b=1$ and $b_1>(\frac{1+a}{2})\wedge (\frac{5}{2}-a)$, then a large enough constant $\Gamma$ exists such that: